riordi80/vue-laravel-crud/README.md

 ## 🧪 Usage

-* Visit the frontend app at `http://localhost:5173/` (or the port Vue is using)
+* Visit the application at `http://localhost:8000`
 * Register a new user
+* Login to access protected routes
-* Login and perform CRUD operations on your entities
+* Use the interface to perform CRUD operations
-* Logout when finished

 ---

 ## 📁 Project Structure

 ```
-├── backend/         # Laravel backend
-│   ├── app/
+├── app/
+├── bootstrap/
+├── database/
+├── public/
-│   ├── routes/
+├── resources/
-│   └── ...
+│   └── js/        # Vue.js components and Inertia pages
-├── frontend/        # Vue.js frontend
+├── routes/
+├── package.json
+├── vite.config.js
-│   ├── src/
+├── artisan
-│   └── ...
+└── ...
 ```

 ---

 ## 🔒 Authentication

-Authentication is handled via Laravel Sanctum (or Passport).
-Once logged in, users receive a token that is used to access protected API routes.
-The frontend stores the token in local storage or Vuex/Pinia (configurable).
+Authentication is handled via Laravel Breeze and Sanctum.
+Inertia.js acts as a bridge between Laravel and Vue, enabling server-side routing and frontend rendering.
+Sanctum provides CSRF-based token authentication.
+Routes are protected using Laravel middleware.

 ---